istio/istio.io/_docs/concepts/security/mutual-tls.md

 ## Overview

-Istio Security's aim is to enhance the security of microservices and their communication without requiring service code changes.
+Istio's aim is to enhance the security of microservices and their communication without requiring service code changes.
 It is responsible for:

 * Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds